SQL Patterns

 Pattern Selection Guide

-Use this table to find the right pattern before reading the full example.
+Use this table to find the right pattern before you read the full example.

-When no single pattern fits, see Multi-Pattern Composition at the end of this article.
+When no single pattern fits, see Multi-Pattern Composition at the end.

 Pattern 1: De-duplication (Keep One Row Per Group)

-Problem: Each license plate has multiple parking sessions.
+Problem: Each license plate has many parking sessions.
 Get only the most recent session per plate.

 WITH ranked AS (